pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 | Easy flashable ESP01 | YES | YES | no | no |
 | Easy flashable Mouse Chip | YES | no | no | no |

-\* Out of the box only mouse with PS2 mode is supported, there is place to install HT chip on PCB
+\* in Original GEN2 out of the box only mouse with PS2 mode is supported, there is place to install HT chip on PCB